Top Va. Republican Senator Edited 1968 Yearbook With Blackface Photos, Racial Slurs

 A top Virginia Republican has joined a growing list of Democrats under fire for past racially insensitive photos and costumes.

-Virginia Senate Majority Leader Tommy Norment was the managing editor of Virginia Military Institute's 1968 yearbook, which includes photos of students wearing blackface and people holding confederate flags.
+Virginia Senate Majority Leader Tommy Norment was the managing editor of Virginia Military Institute's 1968 yearbook, which includes photos of students wearing blackface and people holding Confederate flags.
 Racial slurs like the N-word were published in addition to Asian slurs used to identify a student from Thailand.

 In a statement he released Thursday, Norment did not take responsibility for any of the racist content.